Table of Contents

 What is the application timeline?

 The DEDP Master’s application opens in December and closes in mid-January.
-Acceptances should be released by late February.
+Acceptances should be released by early March.
 The cohort of accepted students would arrive on campus the following year in January.

 Why is there such a big time period between acceptances and coming on campus?